-It’s not yet clear how well modding will work with GTA V; Rockstar have been skirting around the issue alot.
-But if modding is off the table, the Editor will become the biggest contribution to the GTA community.
+It’s not yet clear how well GTA 5 mods will work.
+Rockstar has been skirting around the issue a lot.
+But if modding is off the table, the Editor will become the biggest contribution to the GTA community alongside the many GTA 5 cheats and console commands.
 It’s absolutely guaranteed that YouTube is about to see a massive tide of incredible videos produced in GTA, and it’s going to keep us amused and wowed for some time.

 For those coming fresh to the experience, you’re about to play one of the best games ever made.
 It’s still very much the Grand Theft Auto you’ve known and loved since the series transitioned to 3D open worlds in GTA3, but it has been enhanced and improved to dizzying heights.
 At campaign level you’ll be playing as three distinctly different characters in an astonishingly detailed and accurate recreation of Los Angeles, engaging in missions that tips hats to the best in crime cinema.
 A GTA world has never been as populated with things to do, be that hurling yourself out of helicopters whilst riding an ATV, or seeking out bounty hunt targets for big cash rewards.
 Los Santos is a world full of amusement and excitement, although these days Rockstar’s satire is starting to wear a little thin and the jokes don’t always hit the right mark.
 Online, it’s the same experience, but all the other gangsters are real people.
 And you can engage in a car chase with a rival player whilst Kenny Loggins’ Danger Zone plays on the radio.
 If that doesn’t convince you, I don’t know what will.